-- shall not be waived by the Planning Board, notwithstanding the waiver provision in Sec.
-16-3-5.
-[Rev. eff.
-7/13/94] - ii.
-Any dead-end road in excess of 1,000 feet in length shall meet mandatory requirements for the entire length of the dead-end road.
-Mandatory requirements shall include (1) the placement of all utilities underground, (2) the dedication to the town of a fifty foot wide right-of-way, and (3) a minimum pavement width of 22 feet. (revised effective 12/10/03) - iii.
-The Planning Board may require improvements such as (1) the placement of sidewalks to town specifications, (2) limited clearing of the right of-way with the advice of the tree warden on the stability of adjacent tree growth, (3) the provision of an emergency access lane with a minimum width of 18 feet and (4) a minimum esplanade width of 6 feet for divided entrances. - iv.
+- (1,000) feet in length shall meet mandatory requirements for the entire length of the dead-end road.
+Mandatory requirements shall include (1) the placement of all utilities underground, (2) the dedication to the town of a fifty foot wide right-of-way, and (3) a minimum pavement width of twenty-two (22) feet. (revised effective 12/10/03) - c.
+Added Requirements.
+The Planning Board may require improvements such as (1) the placement of sidewalks to town specifications, (2) limited clearing of the right of-way with the advice of the tree warden on the stability of adjacent tree growth, (3) the provision of an emergency access lane with a minimum width of eighteen (18) feet and (4) a minimum esplanade width of six (6) feet for divided entrances. - d.
+Measurement.
 A dead-end road shall be measured from the end of the existing or proposed dead-end road to the closest intersecting through road.
 The measurement shall include proposed road(s) and existing road(s), public or private, whether within or beyond the limits of the proposed subdivision.
 The length of the road shall be measured from the center line of the closest through road, along the center line of the dead-end road to the end of pavement or traveled way.
 Divided entrances shall be allowed only if they provide direct access to arterial roads as classified by the town.
 [Rev. eff.
-7/13/94] - v.
-All dead-end roads shall end in a cul-de-sac or a T-shaped turnaround and be designed according to the dimensions shown on the attached diagrams.
+7/13/94] - e.
+Termination.
+All dead-end roads shall end in a cul-de-sac or a T-shaped turnaround and be designed according to the dimensions shown on Appendix D.the attached diagrams.
 All cul-de-sacs shall be so designed that water will drain from all portions into a storm water drainage system.
 The interior of all cul-de-sacs shall be neat and orderly, and shall either be left in its natural condition or be graded, loamed and seeded.
 Granite monuments shall be installed by the developer at the intersection of each side of the road with the cul-de-sac and at the radius point of the cul-de-sac, as shown in the cul-de-sac diagrams.

-A T-shaped turnaround may be used, only after a written approval of its location and design by the Director of Public Works has been provided, to be constructed as follows:
+A Tor L-shaped turnaround may be used and placed on the right side of the road., only after a written approval of its location and design by the Director of Public Works has been provided, to be constructed as follows:

-All T-shaped turnarounds shall be paved and at no time shall any portion of the turnaround be incorporated into a private driveway, a private road or any access road.
-All T-shaped turnarounds shall be posted with "No Parking" signs by the developer with approval of the Public Works Director.
+All T-shaped turnarounds, whether temporary or permanent, shall be paved.
+No parking is allowed in a turnaround.
+See also Appendix D, Turnaround Design. and at no time shall any portion of the turnaround be incorporated into a private driveway, a private road or any access road.
+All T shaped turnarounds shall be posted with "No Parking" signs by the developer with approval of the Public Works Director.
 Any temporary turnaround must be paved.